-LING 311 - UNDERSTANDING SOCIAL WORK THROUGH INDIGENOUS LANGUAGE (1.5 CREDITS)
+ISWK 311: UNDERSTANDING SOCIAL WORK THROUGH INDIGENOUS LANGUAGE (1.5 CREDITS X 2)

 This portfolio course runs in the Fall and Winter semesters.
-Classes consist of seminars and labs to synthesize common threads that are emerging in the course content and to explore what language tells us about a particular issue.
+Classes consist of seminars to synthesize common threads that are emerging in the course content and to explore what language tells us about a particular issue.
 Students will be introduced to various language learning methods and will seek language mentors to facilitate the development of a personal glossary of Indigenous words that describe the social work concepts that emerge in each course.
 As a group, students will synthesize their personal learnings into a collective lexicon of language terms that describe the key social work concepts as they are identified in a specific course or ceremony.
-Activities will include stories, assignments and language labs to support class discussions to explore Cree, Dene or Stoney language terms to extend their Indigenous Knowledge.
+Activities will include stories, assignments and language labs to support class discussions to explore Cree, Stoney, Anishinaabe, or their own language terms to extend their Indigenous Knowledge.

-ISWK 315 - INDIGENOUS ETHICS AND CULTURAL PROTOCOLS (3 CREDITS)
+ISWK 315: INDIGENOUS ETHICS AND CULTURAL PROTOCOLS (3 CREDITS)

-Learners will experience a variety of helping and healing approaches in cultural, ceremonial, and teaching circles from local community Elders and leaders.
+This is a condensed course designed to happen in the first month of the program Learners will experience a variety of helping and healing approaches in cultural, ceremonial, and teaching circles from local community Knowledge Keepers, Elders, and leaders.
 Participants will learn about traditional protocols to seek new insights.
-They will have the experience of participating in talking circles with Elders to explore the meanings of various ceremonies along with opportunity to participate in ceremonies offered over the two-year term.
-As with all ceremonies, participants are to be mindful of cultural protocols including offerings, appropriate dress and mindful participation.
-Elders, both male and female, are available to advise and support all participants to ensure a positive learning experience.
-This course is intended to provide students with the opportunity to learn about traditional First Nations' values, philosophy. spirituality and ceremonies.
+They will have the experience of participating in talking circles with Elders to explore the meanings of various ceremonies This course is intended to provide students with the opportunity to learn about traditional First Nations' values, philosophy, spirituality and ceremonies.
 Students are expected to participate fully and purposefully in activities to the best extent possible to assist their development of knowledge in First Nations' worldview, culture and way of life.
-With the guidance of the Elders, participants will have the opportunity to understand the interconnectedness between themselves, the land, spirituality and the people.
-They will gain a deeper appreciation for First Nations' worldviews and, at the conclusion of the term, be able to voice this perspective through their words and actions.
+With the guidance of your lead Instructor, Knowledge Keepers and Elders, participants will have the opportunity to understand the interconnectedness between themselves, the land, spirituality and the people.
+They will gain a deeper appreciation for First Nations' worldviews and be able to voice this perspective through their words and actions.

-SOCI 361 - APPLYING INDIGENOUS KNOWLEDGE - SELECTED ISSUES (3 CREDITS)
+SOCI 361: APPLYING INDIGENOUS KNOWLEDGE - SELECTED ISSUES (3 CREDITS)